 Leopard geckos cannot digest fruit and should never be given any (even as a treat), as doing so can lead to other health complications in the medium and long term.

-Even though leopard geckos should not be fed fruit (or vegetables), that doesn’t mean that they can’t have a balanced diet that is suited to them specifically.
+Even though leopard geckos should not be fed fruit (or vegetables -here is why), that doesn’t mean that they can’t have a balanced diet that is suited to them specifically.

 By feeding your leopard gecko only insects that have been gut-loaded and dusted, you’ll ensure that your leo gets the nutrition they need for a long and happy life with you.